cherylmj01/flex-dialpad-addon-plugin-main/README.md

 `twilio serverless:deploy`

 (optionally you can run locally with `twilio serverless:start --ngrok=""`)

-# Known issues

-1. When in an agent-to-agent call, the transfer button is disabled.
-2. When in an agent-to-agent call, an external transfer is done correctly but the UI does not reflect what is going on.

-# Old issues

-**Note**: If you are suffering from any of the following issues, please update your plugin with the last version of this repository.

-1. In the first versions, the environment variables were set by the UI Configuration (please refer to this [documentation](https://www.twilio.com/docs/flex/ui/configuration)) but it was overriding some other variables with no relation to this plugin.
-Because of that, some features inside Flex were breaking.
-Now, there are two files (.env.development and .env.production) that gather all the environment variables.
-2. Before, the worker's contact_uri was extracted from `manager.user.identity` which has its problems depending on its format.
-It is now being extract from `manager.workerClient.attributes.contact_url` directly.
-(Thanks to [@hgs-berlee](https://github.com/hgs-berlee) who pointed that out and suggested this solution)
-3. Before, when in an external transfer, the hold/unhold button was executing these actions on the first participant and not on the correct one.
-Now, this is fixed.

 ## Disclaimer
 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.